gwiam/awt_atoyom/porting_level.md

 # Personal notes

     - I do not yet undestand how the unity scene is lit, even with lambert the godot scene looks off
+    - I don't know about the meshnav yet